AndersDeath/diary2/000-current.md

 # 04 May - Thursday - Barcelona - 217 day of immigration

 Today we finally to CosmoCaixa.
 It's a museum on science in Barcelona that was founded by loca Caixa bank.
 I hope I typed this title correctly.
 It's a cool place awith interactive things and fishes and ancient animalas.
 I wish to had such place when I was a kid.
+I also finally recorded all video sources.
+The latest attempt wasn't so good.